NuttaneeKnight/introToNetworking/introToNetworking.md

 # Bum Traffic
 - Broadcast Unknown Unicast and Multi-cast
 - IP Addresss - we can control and we assign it to this machine.
 It is similar to the phone number, it is unique
 - ARP Request: Broadcast to discover MAC associated with an IP Address.
 This is a layer 2 Ethernet broadcast, used to discover a MAC address associated with the particular IP Address.
-It then broadcasts to every port with the right IP Address and it will respond back with the MAC address
+It then broadcasts to every port with the right IP Address and it will respond back with the MAC address, hence ARP Response
+- ARP Table is basically a table full of the connection association.
+- If you want to find out the ARP Table -> Command Line -> arp -a
+- Unknown Unicast - the switch port doesn't know which MAC address is on.
+The switch will respond with the unknown and send out to all switches.
+- Multicast - Sent to members of a group, Multi-destination traffic
+# Summary
+- Unique IP Address per machine - Layer 3 unique address.
+- ARP requests are L2 broadcasts
+- Unknown unicast - If a switch doesn't know how to get traffic to a certain MAC addrress, it will issue and unknown unicast to ascertain the correct destination MAC.
+- Multicast - A single source sens a multicast in order to reach a group of specific recipients.